Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

 annotate AdminService with @(requires: 'admin');
 ```
 **Why this is vulnerable:**
-- The database schema lacks an assignedTo field to track incident ownership.
+- The database schema lacks an 'assignedTo' field to track incident ownership.
 - The @(requires: 'support') annotation only checks if the user has the support role.
 - Any support user can UPDATE/DELETE any incident, regardless of assignment.